 Brazil records first coronavirus death as Congress suspends session

-Brazil on Tuesday reported its first confirmed death from the coronavirus outbreak, as Congress canceled a joint session due to a lack of quorum and the country braced for the mounting epidemic.
+Brazil on Tuesday reported its first confirmed death from the coronavirus outbreak, and tests were underway on four other possible victims of COVID-19, as Congress canceled a joint session due to mounting fears about the fast-moving disease.
+A 62-year-old man with a history of diabetes and hypertension died from the virus on Monday, after checking into a private hospital in the state on Saturday, Sao Paulo state health officials told a news conference.

-If lawmakers fail to turn up due to concerns about spreading the disease, the government's agenda of privatizations, tax reforms and public payroll cuts could quickly grind to a halt.
-The cancellation on Tuesday of a joint session of the upper and lower houses, scheduled to debate presidential vetoes and budget issues, was a result of lawmakers staying away due to concerns over the virus, a Senate staffer said.
+The man had no recent history of international travel, and four other deaths in the same, unidentified hospital were being investigated to see if the victims succumbed to the virus, the officials said.
+Earlier, Congress canceled a joint session of the upper and lower houses as lawmakers stayed away over concerns related to the virus, a Senate staffer said.

 Bolsonaro said via social media on Friday he had tested negative.
 So far, a dozen members of the president's entourage in Florida and four others who participated in meetings with Bolsonaro during the trip have tested positive and are in self-isolation.